Skip to content

 How do I set a default line for calls vs data?+

-On iPhone, go to Settings > Cellular > Default Voice Line to assign outgoing calls, then set Cellular Data to pick your data line.
-On Android, go to Settings > Network & Internet > SIMs and assign calls, SMS, and data separately.
+On iPhone, go to Settings > Cellular > Default Voice Line to assign calls, then set Cellular Data to pick the data line.
+On Android, open Settings > Network & Internet > SIMs and assign calls, SMS and data separately across the 2 lines.
 For travel, keep your home SIM as default voice and set the e-sim plan as default data to avoid roaming charges.

 Can I receive WhatsApp and other app messages on both SIM lines in a dual SIM setup?+

-WhatsApp, Signal, Telegram, and similar apps register to a single phone number, not to the SIM itself.
-You can register these apps on whichever number you prefer regardless of whether it is on your physical SIM or eSIM.
-To use two separate WhatsApp accounts simultaneously, you need WhatsApp's dual account feature (available on Android and iPhone 13 or later) where each account links to a different phone number.
-The app communicates over data from whichever SIM is set as your data line.
+WhatsApp, Signal and Telegram register to a phone number, not to the SIM itself.
+Register them on whichever of your 2 numbers you prefer, physical SIM or eSIM.
+Running 2 WhatsApp accounts needs WhatsApp's dual account feature, available on Android and iPhone 13 or later, with a different number on each.
+The app pulls data from whichever SIM you set as the data line.

 Will my phone automatically switch to the stronger SIM when signal drops during dual SIM use?+